hiperwalk/hiperwalk/docs/tutorial/quantum_walk_models.rst

    :meth:`hiperwalk.ContinuousWalk.probability_distribution` yield
    the same result.

-Now that a probability distribution was obtained, the user may wish to visualize it graphically to have additional insights.
+Having obtained a probability distribution, the user may find it helpful to visualize this data graphically to gain further insights.
+Graphical representation can make complex data more understandable, reveal underlying patterns, and support more effective data analysis.

-For more information about plotting and its customization, see next section.
+For more information about how to create plots and customize them to best represent your data, please refer to the following section.
+This will cover the specifics of data visualization, including various plotting techniques and customization options.